mintlu8/bevy_defer/README.md

 ## Motivation

-Async rust is incredible for modelling wait centric tasks, not utilizing async in game development is a huge waste of potential.
+Async rust is incredible for modelling wait centric tasks.
+Not utilizing async in game development is a huge waste of potential.

 Imagine we want to model a rapid sword attack animation, in async rust this is straightforward: